xterm-x11/docs/docs/configure.md

 ## Updating the .Xresources dotfile

 1. Add or remove the lines or edit the values in your `~/.Xresources` dotfile.
-2. Optional but recommended: Run `$ xrdb -remove` to clear all previously applied X resources and thus avoid getting a mix of old and new properties and values.
+2. Optional but recommended: Run `$ xrdb -remove` to clear all previously applied X resources and thus avoid getting a mix of old and new parameters and values.
 3. Run `$ xrdb -merge ~/.Xresources`.
 (If you get any error messages in the output, edit the `~/.Xresources` file to resolve the errors.)
 4. Optional when you need to check: Run `$ xrdb -query` to view the latest applied X resources.
 5. Open a new XTerm window to verify that the update has been applied: `$ xterm &`.